 Portable Air Cleaners Help Defend Against the Spread of Airborne Viruses

-According to the report, PACs, such as the Phoenix Guardian Air Scrubber, can play a key role in controlling the spread of airborne illnesses such as COVID-19.
+According to the report, PACs, such as the AeraMax Professional Air Purifier or the Phoenix Guardian Air Scrubber, can play a key role in controlling the spread of airborne illnesses such as COVID-19.
 They do so by improving indoor air quality, especially in buildings where in-duct filtration and outside air ventilation is lacking, such as older buildings and libraries and classrooms in colder climates where windows stay closed for the winter.

 PACs Should Be Combined with Other Safety Measures

 Portable air cleaners are designed to reduce the concentration of contaminated airborne particles, which can contain and transmit viruses like COVID-19.
 Air cleaners do not prevent the transmission of large droplets from close contact or contagions through surface contact, so they must be combined with other safety measures, such as mask-wearing, hand-washing, social distancing, surface cleaning, and other guidelines recommended by the Centers for Disease Control and Prevention and local authorities.

 Bigger Doesn’t Always Mean Better

 In most rooms, the air throughout is nonuniform, with some areas having a heavier concentration of contaminant than others.
 Because of this nonuniformity, it is more effective to use several smaller PACs throughout your space than to use one bigger one if you have a large area to purify.

 You may also want to consider the noise level of the fan and the effect that may have on the activities your space supports.
 You can operate two PACs at lower fan speeds (which means a lower clean air delivery rate for each) to reach maximum clean air effectiveness while keeping fan noise to a minimum, or you can look for an air cleaner that has a quiet mode.

 Where You Place Your PAC in Your Room Matters